310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 Like, I did try thinking of something, but every outfit that comes to mind is something I don’t really wanna wear…

-Every idea I can think of is something I’d *never* want as a personal outfit… and I got so frustrated with myself for all these disappointing ideas… and just kept getting more depressed…
+Every idea I can think of is something I’d *never* want as a personalized outfit… and I got so frustrated with myself for all these disappointing ideas… and just kept getting more depressed…
 {% endbubble %}

 {% bubble Tetora v2 %}